 1. Exposed Skin Protection

-Like hand, feet, and hand, the protection of exposed skin is also important.
+Like hands, feet, and hands, the protection of exposed skin is also important.
 I know Comfort is a key component, and these safety equipment are not so comfy.
 But safety comes first.

 Besides the jacket, you can also use: